 What happens when we place an individual’s well-being over the “common good” of the community?
-Are government benefits reliable for the long-term?
+Are government benefits reliable for the long term?

 In a related article, the governor is quoted talking about how leftover money should always be sent back to the taxpayer.

 If you’re a single adult, you might not care very much about the education system — but it would benefit hundreds of thousands of students in the state.
-Conversely, if you do have school-age children, you might get much more than $50 of benefit if your kids experienced smaller class sizes or more qualified teachers.
+Conversely, if you do have school-age children, you might get much more than $50 of benefits if your kids experienced smaller class sizes or more qualified teachers.

 This story is a great illustration of how politics and support for different government programs are ever-shifting.

 Individualism vs Collectivism (The “Common Good”)

 All cultures or political systems can be viewed on a spectrum of individualism vs collectivism.
 What does that culture or ideology value more — individual liberty and control, or the well-being of the group and success of society as a whole?